manutdzou/Person_ReID_Baseline/README.md

 pip3 install -r requirements.txt
 ```

+## Configs
+Use different yaml config files for different experiment settings.
+Please use different `OUTPUT_DIR` names for different experiments to avoid conflit and accidentally files overwritten.

 ## Datasets
-Person Re-ID datasets defined in the `DATASETS.NAMES` of the yaml config file will be download automatically into the `datasets` folder.
+This code support CUHK03, Market1501, DukeMTMC and MSMT17 datasets.
+All these dataset should be defined in the `DATASETS.NAMES` of the config file, our code will be download the corresponding dataset automatically (into the `datasets` folder).
 Currently support:
 * [CUHK03](http://www.ee.cuhk.edu.hk/~xgwang/CUHK_identification.html)
 * [Market1501](http://www.liangzheng.org/Project/project_reid.html)
 * [DukeMTMC](https://github.com/layumi/DukeMTMC-reID_evaluation)
 * [MSMT17](https://www.pkuvmc.com/publications/msmt17.html)

-## Configs
-Use different yaml config files for different experiment settings.
-Please use different `OUTPUT_DIR` names for different experiments.

 ## Training:
-* Batch Size 128 will use around 12.01G GPU memory (Only recommend for Titian GPU and above on server interface)
+* Batch Size 128 uses around 12.01G GPU memory (Only recommend for Titian GPU and above on server interface)
 * Batch Size 64 is the most suitable size for GTX 1080ti

 ``` bash